JeremiahKaren/35percent.github.io/heygate-regeneration-faq.md

 4. A full unredacted copy of the most recent [Annual Business Plan/Audit report](https://www.whatdotheyknow.com/request/heygate_estate_regeneration_annu)

-The last item on the list contains the following cash flow forecast, showing key information about the development account which is key to understanding whether there will be any ovreage for the Council.
+The last item on the list contains the following cash flow forecast, showing key information about the development account which is key to understanding whether there will be any overage for the Council.
 ![](/img/RAcashflowforecast.png)
 *Redacted cash flow forecast showing the development account actuals*